 To apply, submit a letter of support with your Medicare provider number application.
 The letter should say you’re seeking a locum exemption.
 You cannot extend or repeat a locum exemption.

-You may be able to practise within a reasonable distance of your spouse’s primary place of employment.
+You may be able to practise near your spouse’s primary place of employment.
 You will need to provide evidence of your proposed place of employment and spouse’s primary employment location.

 You may be eligible if your spouse is a medical practitioner or a skilled migrant.

 Non-vocationally recognised doctors can apply for spousal exemptions to allow them to apply for competitive selection for the general pathway of the Australian General Practice Training Program.